codecodeio/magento-docker-local-development/README.md

 If you need auth.json to exist it was likely just erased.
 But it back or rename and update auth.json.sample.

+### Alternatively Copy Files With Git Clone

+- Remove all files from the magento folder
+- Clone your repository into the magento folder
+  - <code>git clone git@github.com:GITHUBACCOUNT/REPOSITORYNAME.git .</code>

 ### Dump the existing DB

 ssh into the server where your existing code base resides and create a sql dump using this command: